edwin-hendriks/vscode-gears/README.md

 ## Commands

 We probably will move the tasks to commands which can be activated with CTRL+SHIP+P as most users of VS Code are used to.
 For now (as a test) we have only duplicated the task `GEARS 2.
 Diagrams` as the command `GEARS: Show Diagrams`.
 This is also an improved version of Diagrams because it will work on all platforms and you can choose the browser of you own liking.

+## Settings

+You may want to take a look at the GEARS settings (CTRL+, and then search for GEARS).
+Below are example required settings which you need to provide to make everything work.:

+    {
+        "gears.project.name":      "leave_of_absence",
+        "gears.project.version":   "0.1-SNAPSHOT",
+        "gears.generator.version": "0.55",
+        "gears.runner.version":    "0.11",
+    }